ChrisMayor/D365SwotMatrix/README.md

 ## Todos

-This is just a small project I did after my normal full time job, so there are still some open points:
+This is just a small project I'm working on after my normal full time job, so there are still some open points:

 * Unit testing
 * Configuration of the matrix with a separate configuration entity